CCampJr/CRIkit2/README.md

 git clone https://github.com/CCampJr/crikit2.git

 # Install (mainly check installation)
-pip install -e .
+pip3 install -e .

+# IMPORTANT: for Python 3.4
-# IMPORTANT: You will need to manually install PyQt5 and Qt5
+# You will need to manually install PyQt5 and Qt5
 # These packages are not pip-installable at this time

+# For Python 3.5
+pip3 install pyqt5
 ```

 ## Starting CRIkit2 UI ##
 ```
+python3 -m crikit

+# or

-python3 -m crikit or python -m crikit
+python -m crikit
 ```

 ## Dependencies ##